serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 - `AWS_REGION` - region against which benchmarks should be run
 - `SLS_ORG_NAME` & `SLS_ORG_TOKEN`- (optional) Needed to benchmark scenario of reporting to the Console Kinesis server (if not provided, `protoConsole` variant will not be tested)
-- `TEST_UID` - (optional) common name token to be used as part of genered resource names.
+- `TEST_UID` - (optional) common name token to be used as part of generated resource names.
 All generated resource names will be prefixed with `test-oext-<test-uid>`.
 If not provided, one is generated on basis of [local machine id](https://www.npmjs.com/package/node-machine-id).
 Note: Script ensures that all generated resources are removed after benchmark is done
 - `LOG_LEVEL` - (optional) For more verbose output `LOG_LEVEL=info` can be used

 ### 4. Run